gmisail/gmisail.github.io/content/_index.md

 ---

 Hello!
 I am a Software Engineer at [Nuvalence](https://nuvalence.io) that loves making things with code.
 Previously, I studied
-Computer Science major at Rensselaer Polytechnic Institute before graduating in December of 2022.
+Computer Science at Rensselaer Polytechnic Institute before graduating in December of 2022.

 My personal projects are usually Linux applications, programming languages, or occasionally full-stack web applications.
 You can check out what I'm currently working on on my [Github](https://github.com/gmisail).